tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 NOTE: Other formats for the MPLS-TE path bandwidth are defined in {{?I-D.ietf-teas-yang-te-mpls}} and they could be added in a future update of this document.

 te-packet-link-bandwidth:

-> A YANG grouping that defines the link bandwidth information and could be used in any Packet TE model (e.g., MPLS-TE topology) for link bandwidth representation.
+: A YANG grouping that defines the link bandwidth information and could be used in any Packet TE model (e.g., MPLS-TE topology) for link bandwidth representation.

-> All the link bandwidth related sections in the "ietf-te-types" generic module, {{te-yang-code}}, need to be augmented with this grouping for the usage of Packet TE technologies.
+: All the link bandwidth related sections in the "ietf-te-types" generic module, {{te-yang-code}}, need to be augmented with this grouping for the usage of Packet TE technologies.

-{: #te-yang-code}

-# TE Types YANG Module
+# TE Types YANG Module {#te-yang-code}

 The "ietf-te-types" module imports from the following modules: